Domain or Tenant Policy Modification: Trust Modification

 T1484.001 Group Policy Modification

-Manipulating the domain trusts may allow an adversary to escalate privileges and/or evade defenses by modifying settings to add objects which they control.
-For example, this may be used to forge SAML Tokens, without the need to compromise the signing certificate to forge new credentials.
+Manipulating these trusts may allow an adversary to escalate privileges and/or evade defenses by modifying settings to add objects which they control.
+For example, in Microsoft Active Directory (AD) environments, this may be used to forge SAML Tokens without the need to compromise the signing certificate to forge new credentials.
 Instead, an adversary can manipulate domain trusts to add their own signing certificate.
-An adversary may also convert a domain to a federated domain, which may enable malicious trust modifications such as altering the claim issuance rules to log in any valid set of credentials as a specified user.[2]
+An adversary may also convert an AD domain to a federated domain using Active Directory Federation Services (AD FS), which may enable malicious trust modifications such as altering the claim issuance rules to log in any valid set of credentials as a specified user.[2]

 ID: T1484.002